tremho/odp-documentation/guide_book/src/how/ec/battery/10-service_registry.md

 which will give us a second reference to the `battery` we can use, albeit at the expense of using some awkward `unsafe` marked code.
 The action is safe in context because we are in total ownership control of the objects that we know will live for a static lifetime and their access is protected by mutex locks and/or single-threaded scheduling (embedded/embassy).

 We will need to make use of this technique for a few of these starting values.
 To simplify this and make it more clear what is happening, we will create a macro for the technique.

-Place this near the top of `main.rs`, above the `main()` function:
+Create a new file named `mut_copy.rs` and give it this macro definition content:
 ```rust
 /// # Safety
 /// This macro performs an unchecked cast to create a second mutable reference to a `'static` value.